 We offer Mothership trips to Aialik Bay and Northwestern Fjord.
-These two fjords are in Kenai Fjords National Park, are relatively close to Seward, and have incredible glaciers and wildlife with easy access.
-If you’re looking for a short 3 or 4-day trip, then Aialik is the best location.
-On a 5 or 6 day trip, you can probably see the highlights of both Aialik and Northwestern.
-Just let us know your interests and timeframe, and we’ll do our best to figure out the right destination for you.
+These two fjords in Kenai Fjords National Park are relatively close to Seward, and offer the chance to experience incredible glaciers and wildlife.
+If you’re looking for a 3 or 4-day trip, then we will explore within Aialik Bay.
+On a 5 or 6 day trip, we will visit the highlights of both Aialik and Northwestern.
+Just let us know your interests, adventure goals, and timeframe, and we’ll work together to plan the perfect trip!

 More Tour Info

-We will have about 5-7 hours of cruising the coastline looking out for wildlife on our way out to Aialik Bay.
+We will have about 5-7 hours of cruising the coastline looking out for wildlife on our way out to either Aialik Bay or Northwestern Fjord.
 We often encounter whales, sea lions, mountain goats, sea otters, and other wildlife throughout the journey.
 Learn all about the area, the wildlife you see, and hear great Alaskan stories while you pass the day with people filled with local knowledge and experience.

 As for the exact itinerary for the trip, we will head to highlights throughout Aialik and/or Northwestern and paddle wherever the conditions are best!
 Typically we go for 2 or 3 paddles throughout the day, which range in timing and distances based on the conditions and group’s adventure goals!
 This tour allows for an incredibly flexible & customizable itinerary.